axten/nikita-generated-slim-build-folders/source/static/README.md

 ## the partials-folder

-Put your all your partials in here.
+Put all your partials in here.
 You can use a partial in a page using twigs `import`, `embed` and `use` tags:

 ```